ulfk/dotnet-ai-workshop/instructions/5_LanguageModels_Part2.md

 So as you can see, the pipeline is a sequence of `IChatClient` instances, each of which holds a reference to the next one in the chain, until the final "inner" chat client (which is usually one that calls an external AI service over the network).

-When there's a call, e.g., to `CompleteAsync`, this starts with the outer `IChatClient` which typically does something and passes the call through to the next in the chain, and this repeats all the way through to the end.
+When there's a call, e.g., to `GetResponseAsync`, this starts with the outer `IChatClient` which typically does something and passes the call through to the next in the chain, and this repeats all the way through to the end.

 ### What's the point of all this?